-As a podiatry specialist serving the people of Weatherford and Richland Hills, Texas, Dr. Charlton Woodly and Dr. Asia Jackson of Woodly Foot & Ankle treat all kinds of toe, foot, and ankle problems, including painful problems like toenail fungus.
+As a podiatry specialist serving the people of Richland Hills, Texas, Dr. Charlton Woodly and Dr. Asia Jackson of Woodly Foot & Ankle treat all kinds of toe, foot, and ankle problems, including painful problems like toenail fungus.
 It’s a problem more serious than you might think and needs assessment by a trained professional like Dr. Woodly and Dr. Jackson.

 Toenail fungus is a common condition that can begin as a white or yellow spot under the tip of your toenail.
 As the infection goes deeper, toenail fungus can cause your toenail to become thick, brittle and discolored.
 The infection is contagious and can spread from toenail to toenail and person to person.

 Fungus loves the moist dark area under your toenail.
 The fungus is an organism that tends to feed on dead organic matter, like skin cells.
 It enters the toenail through a small cut or break and thrives there, in the dark.

 Anyone can develop this problem, but it’s more common as you get older because the body is less able to fight infection.
 Despite what you might believe, toenail fungus is not a sign of poor hygiene.
 It’s simply a sign that you’ve had an injury that gave the microorganisms access.